Viftrup/viftrup.github.io/_posts/2023-07-24-What-is-the-nlp-int-tap-interface-and-its-functionality.markdown

 17218 17208  20   0    94416896     3488                    0    S        0        0        0 ConvergedCliCli
 20719 17208  20   0    94416896     3488                    0    c        0        0        0 kworker/0:2-events_power_effi
 ```
-It is clear due to the big technology stack within the FTD it is utilizing a lot of proccesses on the side, inorder to ensure stability and feature-set.
+It's evident that due to the extensive technology stack within the FTD, it utilizes numerous processes to ensure stability and provide a comprehensive feature set.

 <h3>When to use the nlp_int_tap for captures?</h3>
-As seen in the previous section the nlp_int_tap is a huge part of the functionaility both on the ASA and FTD platform.
+As demonstrated in the previous section, "nlp_int_tap" plays a significant role in the functionality of both the ASA and FTD platforms.

-Now we can use this information for troubleshooting some of these processes, if we encounter issues which is being transmitted on this internal backplane between processes and the LINA.
+Now, armed with this information, we can utilize it for troubleshooting certain processes in cases where issues are being transmitted on this internal backplane between processes and the LINA.

-In the coming example we'll be looking into capturing and troubleshooting problems in regards to SNMP (ASA) - this would be the same procedure if you were to do capture on FTD ex. for sftunnel tshoot, however FTD has other built-in capture capabilities as well (capture-traffic for one)
+In the following example, we will dive into capturing and troubleshooting problems related to SNMP on ASA.
+This procedure is applicable in a similar manner if you were to perform captures on FTD, for instance, when troubleshooting issues with  snmp or "sftunnel" It's worth noting that FTD also offers other built-in capture capabilities, such as "capture-traffic," for various troubleshooting needs.

 <h4>Troubleshooting SNMP packets with nlp_int_tap on ASA</h4>
-If we're encountering issues in getting connectivity between ASA and an NMS it might be worthwhile looking into capturing packets on the ASA.
-There are several ways in doing so, one of them would be to perform packet capture on the nlp_int_tap interface, as we know this interface is the internal backplane used between the non-LINA process snmpd and towards ASA/egress interface to the NMS.
+If you encounter connectivity issues between ASA and an NMS, it's worth considering packet capture on the ASA.
+There are several methods available for packet capture, and one of them is capturing packets on the "nlp_int_tap" interface.
+This interface serves as the internal backplane between the non-LINA process "snmpd" and the ASA egress interface leading to the NMS.

-When we do ingress capture on the nlp_int_tap interface we'll see the raw packets coming from the snmpd, which also means it will be sourced directly from the internal IP we discovered earlier (169.254.1.2) - if we're not seeing any packets on this interface/capture it means no SNMP traffic at all is flowing between the LINA-engine and the underlay snmpd process.
+When performing an ingress capture on the "nlp_int_tap" interface, you will observe raw packets originating from "snmpd."
+These packets are sourced directly from the internal IP we discovered earlier (169.254.1.2).
+If you don't see any packets on this interface during the capture, it indicates that no SNMP traffic is flowing between the LINA engine and the underlying "snmpd" process.
 Depending on the direction, it might be internal problems within the appliance or simply due to firewall(s) or misconfiguration on either end.
 Any SNMP traffic flowing at all, will at all times tverese this interface and capture.

-In the example below I have setup a simple packet capture with nlp_int_tap being the ingress interface and my egress interface towards my endpoint running snmpwalk.
+In the following example, I've configured a basic packet capture using "nlp_int_tap" as the ingress interface and the egress interface leading to my endpoint running snmpwalk.

 ```
 ViftrupLAB01# show capture nlp_cap_ingress